 Can I teach as a non-native speaker?

-Can I teach without a TEFL or TESOL certificate?
+Can I teach without a CELTA or TEFL/TESOL certificate?

-Do I need a background check to teach in Thailand?
+Do I need a criminal background check to teach in Thailand?

 Resources for Teaching in Thailand

-- Ajarn: An incredible site that focuses solely on living and working in Thailand
+- Ajarn: An incredible site that focuses solely on teaching in Thailand.

 - ESLcafe.com: A time-tested leader in ESL job ads from around the world.
 Dozens of Thai ESL jobs are regularly posted on its “International Job Board” page.